fdennig/NICER/README.md

 # NICER in Julia 1.1
-Contains the Julia code of the "NICE" integrated assessment model
+Contains the Julia code of the "NICER" integrated assessment model

 The original model from fdenning (https://github.com/fdennig/NICER) was running with Julia 0.6.
 This update allows to run under Julia 1.1.0.